-Women in roofing find their niche, their place to shine in the male demonited construction world.
+Women in roofing find their niche, their place to shine in the male-denominated construction world.

 As I watched the roofing crew who recently repaired our roof damaged in a hail storm, I was surprised to see a young woman.
 (Yes, hail storms are very common in our part of central Texas.)

 What I did notice with this young lady was that she was covered up to protect her skin from the sun.
-The whole crew had layers, long sleeves, and caps that had broad bills, deeper that what I was used to seeing.
+The whole crew had layers, long sleeves, caps that had broadbills, and hats with wide brims.

 Women Shaping The Roofing Industry?